CarlosSanchez1999/Project_1/README.md

 1. Each team member’s Jupyter Notebook contains the code for their specific analysis question:
    - **Notebook 1**: Descriptive analysis and comparison of obesity and diabetes rates between metropolitan and population loss counties.
    - **Notebook 2**: Regional patterns of obesity and diabetes visualized on maps.
-   - **Notebook 3**: Regression analysis to explore correlations between obesity and diabetes rates.
+   - **dataExploration**: Analysis to explore relationships between obesitydiabetes rates .

 2. **Visualizations**:
    - Each notebook saves plots and maps into a shared `Visualizations` folder for easy access.
 These include scatter plots, bar charts, and geographic maps.